Get your dream job with Toyota first time!

 Check out recommendations and tips from Graduates First to pass Toyota’s aptitude tests, interviews and the assessment centre.
 We are a team of organisational psychologists and recruiters, who have worked for major test developers and multinationals, and our only goal is help you get the job.

-In the article below we will provide you with a step-by-step overview of and tips and tools to successfully pass Toyota’s recruitment process.
+In the article we provide you with a step-by-step overview of, and tips and tools to successfully pass, Toyota’s recruitment process.

 Toyota’s job applications and assessment process is divided into 4 stages:

 At this stage you will be asked fill in the online application form.
 Make sure you give all the necessary information, as this will form a basis for any future references.
 Do spend some extra time to make sure that this form will reflect both – you as a person, but also as an ideal candidate according to what Toyota are looking for.

 You will be required to provide details of your education history, academic results and relevant work experience.